Governance statement

 Council staff, led by the Chief Executive, carry out Council's direction and deliver services.

 Key to the efficient running of any council is that there is a clear division between the role of Elected Members and that of management.
-Your elected council are the governors of the city, whereas administration is the job of the Chief Executive and their team.
+Your elected council are the governors of the district, whereas administration is the job of the Chief Executive and their team.

 The Chief Executive has some specific responsibilities under the LGA.
 They are responsible to the local authority for: